 Detailing is crisp and minimal, with a palette of zinc, brick, oak and concrete.
 Internally the living spaces are located on the lower levels, designed around a variety of double height spaces.
 Terraces relate to the natural slope of the land and the use of folding glass walls creates a sense of openness between the interior spaces of the new houses and the existing woodland.
 At upper levels the houses have generous windows framing views out across the tree canopies to the centre of London.

-Construction has commenced on site and is due to complete in 2018.
+Construction has commenced on site and is due to complete early 2019.